RobertTee93/video_game_rental_project/README.md

 # video_game_rental_project
 Video Game Rental web app using Ruby, Sinatra and PostgreSQL which allows games and customers to be added and games to be rented to customers.

-requirements to run app, Postgresql and Sinatra
+requirements to run app, PostgreSQL and Sinatra

 To run the app: